 The United States Department of Agriculture (USDA) Burn Area Emergency Response (BAER) program provides high-level assessments of the affected burn areas and recommends emergency treatments following wildfires.
 There are state and federal funding sources that can help support the cost of more in-depth engineering analyses.
 The in-depth engineering analyses can help communities identify problem areas, suggest mitigation techniques, and assist with prioritization of the recommended improvements.
 Proper prioritization will help ensure efficient use of damage mitigation and repair funding, leading to a response that effectively limits and minimizes the potential for short-term disasters and long-lasting impacts.

 Improvements to the downstream drainage system can be designed and implemented to help mitigate potential flood and sediment damage.
-These improvements can include additional flood storage, sediment traps, channel regrading and armoring, check dams, culvert and pipe replacement, and a variety of other methods to protect the watershed and the community.
-This can also tie into the burn area analysis, as taking a close look at the post-fire hydrologic recovery of the watershed can influence the design of future measures that can control excessive flows of stormwater and debris.
+These improvements can include additional flood storage, debris basins, sediment traps, channel regrading and armoring, check dams, culvert and pipe replacement, and a variety of other methods to protect the watershed and the community.
+This can also tie into the burn area analysis, as taking a close look at the post-fire hydrologic recovery of the watershed can influence the design of future measures that can control excessive stormwater and debris.

 Wildfires can affect an entire community’s water resources.
 Water resource engineers can help the community understand potential wildfire impacts such as areas that can expect increased flooding and decreased water quality.
 This can be accomplished by providing articles, webinars, and presentations to help inform the public and by working closely with government agencies on mitigation solutions to protect public and private infrastructure and property.
 The importance of post-fire inspections and assessments to identify hazardous conditions cannot be emphasized enough during education opportunities.